 The Third Party Applicant is:

 1. Responsible for following all parking regulations at SUNY Plattsburgh including obtaining a Visitor’s Parking Permit from University Police;

 2. Responsible for removing any brochures, pamphlets, leaflets or other handouts or goods the third party speaker brought to disseminate at the Designated Public Forum Location, and properly disposing of the same in public garbage receptacles or taking them with him/her.
 New York State prohibits littering.
 Failure to comply with this law may result in future denial of use of the Designated Public Forum Location; and

 3. Prohibited from bringing any amplification equipment to the Designated Public Forum Location.
 SUNY Plattsburgh will provide a microphone and sound system (weather permitting), and there may be a charge for the use of the equipment.
 A written request must be made when the application is submitted.

 SUNY Plattsburgh reserves the right to terminate any use of the Designated Public Forum Location in the event either the speaker or a member(s) of an audience engages in conduct that violates the:

 1. SUNY Rules for the Maintenance of Public Order, adopted in accordance with Education Law Section 6430 and 8 NYCRR 535, in order to secure the orderly and operation of the campus for the safety of the entire campus community or

 2. City of Plattsburgh Noise Ordinance.

-All applications must be reviewed and approved by the Vice President for Administration or designee.
+All applications must be reviewed and approved by the Assistant to the V.P. for Administration or designee.
 Completed applications to use the Designated Public Forum Location must be sent or hand delivered to:

 101 Broad Street